Skip to main content

 Abstract

-Coevolution is widely defined as specific, simultaneous, reciprocal adaptation by pairs of interacting species.
-This strict-sense definition arose from a desire for conceptual clarity, but it has never reflected the much wider diversity of ways in which interacting species may shape each other's evolution.
+Coevolution has come to be widely understood as specific, simultaneous, reciprocal adaptation by pairs of interacting species.
+This strict-sense definition arose from a desire for conceptual clarity, but it has never reflected the much wider diversity of ways in which interacting species may shape each other’s evolution.
 As a result, much of the literature on the evolutionary consequences of species interactions pays homage to the strict-sense definition while addressing some other form of coevolution.
-This tension suggests we should re-frame the key question in coevolution research from ''when is it coevolution?'' to, rather, ''how is it coevolution?''.
-This re-framing shifts our focus from identifying case studies for a single, narrowly defined process to describing the many ways — specific and diffuse, simultaneous and stepwise, adaptive and non-adaptive — in which species evolve together.
+This tension suggests we should re-frame the key question in coevolution research, from “when is it coevolution?” to, rather, “how is it coevolution?”.
+The result is not so much a definition of coevolution as a mission statement: We can describe how species coevolve by documenting the ways that each species shaped the other’s genetic diversity over a shared history of interaction.
+Making this change shifts our focus from identifying case studies for a single, narrowly defined process to describing the many ways — specific and diffuse, simultaneous and stepwise, adaptive and non-adaptive — in which species evolve together.

 DOI